Geeksltd/MSharp.Docs/how-to/navigation/customPageUrl.md

 This can be done by following the steps below.

-### Registering the Binder
+### Registering the Model Binder
- Olive framework makes it relatively easy to add a binding.
+ Olive framework makes it relatively easy to add a Model binding.
 We just need to register a binding parser for the type in the application startup logic.
 We need to provide a type (e.g. `Contact`) and a function that receives the route segment (e.g. "alexander-smith") and returns the entity:

 ```csharp
 public class Startup : Olive.Mvc.Startup